Measuring entanglement without local addressing in quantum many-body simulators via spiral quantum state tomography: Quantum state tomography via spiral compressed sensing

 \subsection{Numerical tests}

 To demonstrate the efficiency and accuracy of the spiral QST, we test the reconstruction of random pure states ($r=1$) and rank-3 mixed states ($r=3$).
-For the pitch angle $q$, we employ $n_q=2N$ values with intervals of $\pi/N$, defined as
+For the pitch angle $q$, we employ {a set of $2N$} values with intervals of $\pi/N$, defined as

 and the origin (zero point) of the field gradient is set to the center of the chain: The above parameters, while reasonable from a physical standpoint, are by no means the only possible choice.
-We utilize the singular value thresholding (SVT) {algorithm}~\cite{Gross2010-mz,Cai2008-zn} for compressed sensing, sampling expectation values of spiral operators in the set $\{\tilde{M}^{\alpha\beta}_{\bm{a}}(q)\}$ associated to randomly chosen pitch angles from Eq.~\eqref{pitch} (see Methods).
+We utilize the singular value thresholding (SVT) {algorithm}~\cite{Gross2010-mz,Cai2008-zn} for compressed sensing, sampling expectation values of spiral operators in the set $\{\tilde{M}^{\alpha\beta}_{\bm{a}}(q)\}$ associated to {$n_q$} randomly chosen pitch angles from Eq.~\eqref{pitch} (see Appendix~\ref{appendixA}).
 Target states $\rho$ are generated by randomly selecting from the Haar measure on a $d\times r$-dimensional system ($d=2^N$) and tracing out the $r$-dimensional ancilla.
 To model typical noise during the preparation of the target state, we add depolarizing noise of strength $\gamma$ after generating the target states as $\rho\rightarrow (1-\gamma)\rho +\gamma I^{\otimes N}/d$.
 We also account for measurement noise modeled by Gaussian fluctuations with standard deviation $\sigma$ in calculating expectation values for each measurement: $\langle \tilde{M}^{\alpha\beta}_{\bm{a}}(q) \rangle\rightarrow \mathcal{N}(\mu=\langle \tilde{M}^{\alpha\beta}_{\bm{a}}(q) \rangle,\sigma)$

 For evaluating the accuracy of the state reconstruction, we use the fidelity

 and the trace distance